Adaptive behavior can produce maladaptive anxiety due to individual differences in experience

-To formalize this decision problem, let $R$ be the payoff to the fox for digging up a burrow that contains a rabbit and let $C$ be the cost of digging up a burrow that contains a badger.
+To formalize this decision problem, we imagine that the fox encounters a sequence of burrows, one after the other.
+The fox makes a single decision of whether to explore each burrow before encountering the next burrow, and each burrow contains either a rabbit or a badger.
+We let $R$ be the payoff to the fox for digging up a burrow that contains a rabbit and $C$ be the cost of digging up a burrow that contains a badger.
 If the fox decides to leave a burrow undisturbed, its payoff is zero.
 When the fox decides to dig up a burrow, the probability of finding a badger is $p_g$ if badgers are rare, and $p_b$ if badgers are common, where $p_g < p_b$.
-If badgers are rare it is worthwhile for the fox to dig up burrows, in the sense that the expected payoff for digging, $(1-p_g)R - p_gC$, is greater than zero.
-If badgers are common burrows are best avoided; the expected payoff for digging, $(1-p_b)R - p_bC$, is less than zero.
-We let $q_0$ be the prior probability that badgers are common and we assume that the correct prior probability is known to the fox.
-We assume a constant extrinsic death rate $d$ for the fox (and we assume that badger encounters are costly but not lethal), so that the present value of future rewards is discounted by $\delta = 1-d$ per time step.
+If badgers are rare it is worthwhile for the fox to dig up burrows, in the sense that the expected payoff for digging is greater than zero.
+That is, we assume that

+If badgers are common, burrows are best avoided, because the expected payoff for digging is less than zero: